-- Stir the about 30 ounces of the sauce, oregano, and beans into the onion mixture.
+- Stir in about 20 ounces of the sauce, oregano, and beans into the onion mixture.
 I always swish a little hot water around in the sauce jar to clean it out and then pour the saucy water into the pot.
 Waste not want not.
 Simmer for 5-10 minutes, stirring occasionally, while the pasta cooks.

 - Mix the cheese into the sauce and then mix in the pasta.
 Season with salt to taste.
 The dish should taste a little salty with the bacon and grated cheese.